I no longer sell the kit. The instructions for making a horsehair line are on the Horsehair Lines page.

 All you need is the horsehair that is included in the kit and the instruction sheet that explains, step by step, how to make your line (with photos illustrating each step).
 I have also included a short piece of 2X tippet material for a line to tippet connection and a short piece of braided fly line backing for the line to rod connection.

-A bottle of flexible cement, like Dave's Fleximent or Rumpf Flex Cement is recommended, or a tube of Loon UV Knot Sense is recommended but is not absolutely necessary.
+A bottle of flexible cement, like Dave's Fleximent or Rumpf Flex Cement, or a tube of Loon UV Knot Sense will make the knots more secure but is not absolutely necessary.
 I rarely use it anymore, and have not had any of the knots come undone.

 There is enough hair, 2X tippet and fly line backing included in the kit to make several lines.
 How many you can make depends to a large extent on the length and taper chosen for the lines you make and the number of hairs you break in the process.
 You must break some, because each hair is briefly tested for strength before being used.

 If you do a thorough search on the internet, you can find a number of ways to make a horsehair line, from the instructions laid out by Dame Juliana Berners in The Treatyse of Fysshynge wyth an Angle in 1496 on down.
 None of them are as simple and straightforward as the method used with this kit, and none include photos of each step.